Pineconium/OpenVideoHosting/HOSTING.md

 # How to host a *Open* site
 NOTE: This tutorial was originally designed for server computers running Linux and are being hosted via Apache.
-Depending on what you're going to use to host Open, you may need to do different things to get it to work.
+Depending on what you will use to host Open, you may need to do different things to get it to work.

 ## 1. Hardware
 To start running an Open-powered video hosting site, you'll need the following: